-1303 Drawing I. Introductory studio course in drawing with attention to black and white media.
+- 1303 Drawing I. Introductory studio course in drawing with attention to black and white media.
 Attention to development of self-expressive communication and composition in drawing through the use of line, texture, value, space and perspective.
-F

-1304 Drawing II.
+F - 1304 Drawing II.
 Further development of self-expressive communication and composition through drawing with emphasis on color media.
-PRE: $1303\ S$

-1305 Two Dimensional Design.
+PRE: 1303 S - 1305 Two-Dimensional Design.
 Introduction to the role of formalist design in art and visual media, with emphasis on two dimensional works.
 Studio activities explore elements and principles of design and composition.
-B

-- 2305 Explorations in Media.
-Art experiences with a variety of media, including printmaking, clay, papier-mâché, etc., with application to the art classroom and current teaching practices.
-D - 2307 Survey of Art History I. Survey of art history from prehistory to the 14th Century.
+B - 2306 Life Drawing.
+Studio-based introduction to drawing the human figure using a variety of black and white and color drawing media.
+Drawing of live models and other figurative resources.
+PRE: ART 1304.
+FO - 2307 Survey of Art History I. Survey of art history from prehistory to the 14th Century.
 Outside research required.
 F - 2308 Survey of Art History II.
 Survey of Western painting, sculpture, architecture, and other arts from the 15th Century to the present.
 Outside research required.
+S

-S - 3302 Painting.
-Introduction to painting that emphasizes visual self-expression/communication through basic techniques.
+- 2310 Ceramics.
+Studio course in ceramics techniques, including hand-building and wheel-throwing approaches.
+SO - 3302 Painting I. Introduction to painting that emphasizes visual self-expression/communication through basic techniques.
 PRE: ART 1303 or 1305.
-SO - 3306 Art and Children.
+SO - 3304 Painting II.
+Studio-based continuation of methods and concepts learned in Painting I, with water-media, including acrylic and watercolor.
+Continued development of perceptual awareness, rendering, composition, and creative problem solving through study that may include still-life, figure, landscape, and abstract/conceptual subjects.
+PRE: ART 3302.
+S - 3305 History of Modern Art.
+Study of Western art history and theory from the late 19th century through the early 21st century, including developments in avant-garde Modernism, and Post-Modernism.
+Examines critical subtexts and cultural milieu that influenced the transformation of Modern art.
+Outside research required.
+Satisfies general core fine arts history requirement.
+PRE: Sophomore standing.
+S - 3306 Art and Children.
 Studies and activities to promote creative art expression for children with an emphasis on current trends in art education.
-B - 3308 Three Dimensional Design.
+B - 3308 Three-Dimensional Design.
 Studio experiences and discussion to develop the use of elements and principles of design, composition, and visual expression through three-dimensional forms.
 A lab fee may be collected for materials as needed.
 PRE: ART 1305.
-SE - 4306 Teaching Art to Adolescents.
+SE - 3309 Painting III.
+Studio course that builds on methods and concepts learned in Painting I and II, with a concentration in oil-based media.
+Continued development of perceptual awareness, rendering, composition, and creative problem solving through study that may include still-life, figure, landscape, and abstract/conceptual subjects.
+PRE: ART 3302.
+S - 3310 Printmaking.
+Studio course in printmaking techniques with focus on stenciling and relief printing.
+FE - 4302 History of Art in the United States.
+Native American art, art during Colonial period through contemporary American artists.
+Emphasizes religious, political, economic, racial and other cultural contexts as reflected in period art.
+Satisfies general core fine arts history requirement.
+PRE: Sophomore standing.
+F - 4306 Teaching Art to Adolescents.
 Course presents concepts and strategies for teaching in the secondary art classroom and addresses current art education and teaching practices for a diverse student population.
-D - 4308 Art Theory and Criticism.
+F - 4308 Art Theory and Criticism.
 Explorations in criticism and the theories that have shaped and/or responded to Modern and Post-modern art.
 Outside research required.
-D - 4360 Senior Seminar.
+S - 4360 Senior Seminar.
 Independent or class study in selected area with departmental approval required.
 May be repeated for credit with different emphasis.
 D